-- a.
-The POC must be reviewed between the sixth and ninth month of implementation to ensure that the personal outcomes and support strategies are consistent with the needs of the beneficiary; and - b.
-The POC must be revised annually (and as required) and submitted to the Human Services Authority or District no later than 35 days prior to expiration.
+- Routine changes, such as vacations or when school is not in session, must be submitted seven working days prior to the change. - Emergencies; - Emergency changes must be submitted within 24 hours or the next working day following the change. - Reviews; - The POC must be reviewed between the sixth and ninth month of implementation to ensure that the personal outcomes and support strategies are consistent with the needs of the beneficiary; and - The POC must be revised annually (and as required) and submitted to the Human Services Authority or District no later than 35 days prior to expiration.
 The POC may be submitted as early as 90 days prior to expiration provided the form 90-L does not expire prior to the POC expiration date.